 5. On the Bindings page, for each sample value, select a corresponding database field in the Binding column.

 NOTE: For entities like cardholders and credentials, a minimum amount of information is required to complete the import.
+For more information, see CSV file structure and minimum requirements.

 6. (Optional) Add more fields to the cardholder key.